jaggannadhan/ClericFactExtraction/README.md

 Extracting facts from call logs using Chat-GPT4 LLM, as a part of Cleric's Internship Assignment,

 ## How it works!
-### Application Structure

 The application consists of two main screens:
 1. **Input Screen**
     - This screen allows users to submit
         - A question